Skip to main content

 NAS Whiting Field

-Naval Air Station Whiting Field is the home of Training Air Wing FIVE, and forms the backbone of Naval Aviation Training.
-More than 60 percent of all primary flight training is performed at NAS Whiting Field and every Navy, Marine Corps and Coast Guard helicopter pilot receives their initial rotary winged training here.
-Roughly 17 percent of all Navy flight hours are flown here annually as well as approximately 12 percent of all Navy and Marine Corps flight hours.
+Naval Air Station Whiting Field is the busiest Naval Air Station in the world, occupying approximately 12,000 acres with 12 outlying fields and three separate and fully operational airfields.
+NAS Whiting Field is the home of Training Air Wing FIVE.
+More than 60 percent of all primary flight training is performed at NAS Whiting Field; where every Navy, Marine Corps and Coast Guard helicopter pilot receives their initial rotary winged training.

 Learn More